muratcancicekk/Shoppie/README.md

 - SDWebImage
 - Swiftlint

 I provided the desired view using Compasble layout and while doing this, I made my requests sequentially in the background thred in accordance with the section structure with DispatchSemaphore.
+If there is no network connection, I also show the data I keep in the cache

 ![Ekran Resmi 2023-08-02 23 58 39](https://github.com/muratcancicekk/definex/assets/62101026/6b653d82-6b9f-465c-a154-4d5f8245effe)